dhis2-chap/Madagascar_ARIMA/README.md

 In data_preperation.R I remove the unneccessary features for this model.
 Reducing the dataset is not neccessary, but makes it easier to work with.
 I also rename the features to the naming convention in CHAP, which for instance is "location" instead of "csb"(should be a overview of the naming conventions somewhere).
 Then I split the data into training data and test data, where we later predict the values for the test data.
 These are saved as csv files called trainData and futureClimateData respectively.

 ## Training
 We source some useful helper functions from utils.R, similar functions exist in other R packages.
 Not necessary to use utils.R.
 We then make the train_chap function which calls train_single_region for each seperate location.
+We make different models for if net_time is included or not as the tests in CHAP only use climate data, like rainfall and temperature.
 ```
 train_single_region <- function(df, location){
   df <- mutate(df, time_period = yearmonth(time_period)) |>